About

 Artist Description:

-He develops complex dark representations of his experiences, desires, concerns, and feeling utilizing blackening watercolours , carbon pencil, and inks on paper which are then mounted on canvas.
+He develops complex dark painfully real representations of his experiences, desires, concerns, and feelings utilizing blackening watercolours , carbon pencil, and inks on paper which are then mounted on canvas to address the contradictory selves within him, and the insane experiences they have bought to his life.

-Literally bringing the environment’s darkness into his images.
-He is constantly experimenting with new processes, and other eco safe mediums to connect art to the human condition, and the environment.
+Literally bringing that shadow into his images.
+He is constantly experimenting with new processes, to connect art to the human condition, and his experience of it.

-Believing art has a deep role to play, in the imagining of the most basic and complex global human issues.
+Believing art must continuously evolve embrace technology and materials to fill the deep role it plays, in the imagining of the most basic and complex global human issues, and their solutions.

-His compulsive 36 year daily practice often working on several works at once has the dual purpose of scientific inspiration, often inventing ( a highly specialized art form ) while in the fog of creating a single visual art work sometimes over many years.
-Allowing him to exorcize the demons, and scars of a complex life experience, living in over eleven counties, at the same time.
-Fusing the inspiration and experience of a life long obsession with Japanese Ukiyo ( floating world) screens, multi panel alter pieces, black and white figurative, fashion, and art photography, classic sculpture, and painting into a single or multiple set of canvases to create an evolving experience rooted in the darker side of his mind’s experience into something he needs to communicate, and, or create.
+His compulsive 37 year daily practice often working on several works at once with the dual purpose of scientific inspiration, often inventing ( a highly specialized art form ) while in the fog of creating a single visual art work sometimes over many years.
+Allowing him to exorcize the demons, and scars of a complex life experience, living in over eleven counties, in his lifetime Fusing the inspiration and experience of a life long obsession with Japanese Ukiyo ( floating world) screens, gyotaku printing, multi panel church alter pieces, black and white figurative, fashion, and art photography, Greek and Roman classic sculpture, and European painting into a single or multiple sets of canvases to create an evolving experience rooted in the darker side of his mind’s experience into something he needs to communicate, and, or create, to find the joy hidden behind it.

-He begins with a blank paper and no plan, a few circles become a ruff figure, and then another, and he begins to weave it into a story adding elements over time.
+He begins like in life with a blank paper and no plan, a few circles become a ruff figure, and then another, and he begins to weave it into a story adding elements over time.
 He allows the watercolour to drip and promote mistakes and what was meant to be.
-This allows what is inside to grow into a larger and larger image, that is never intended to be perfect, nor commercial in any way.
+This allows what is inside to grow into a larger and larger image, that is never intended to be perfect, nor commercial, or decorative in any way.

-He uses figures as complex emotional abstractions creating two dimensional sculptures of life, love, desire, betrayal, death, lust, and social disruption, to find a new way to express what he can not describe.
+He uses the human figure as complex emotional abstractions creating two dimensional sculptures of life, love, desire, betrayal, death, lust, WHYs, and social disruption, to find a new way to express what he can not describe.

 Why the darkness?